 So what did I do?
 I asked the pentecostal students myself!

 I was only 17 or 18 years old, but I’ve always had a desire to get to the bottom of things.
 Usually the pentecostals would tell me “of course (!) you’re still saved even if you don’t speak in tongues.”
-And, I have never in 13 years of being a believer actually come across ANY charismatic — or someone who’d call themselves one — say or believe that I or anybody else was not saved while I was unable to speak in tongues.
+And, I have never in all my years of being a believer actually come across ANY charismatic, or someone who’d call themselves one, say or believe that I or anybody else was not saved while I was unable to speak in tongues.

 So why do so many non-charismatics peddle this untrue misconception?